• Home

 Picture

-One amazing day, on the original Skye tour.
+An amazing day on the original Skye bus tour !

-Our skye tour is the perfect mix of time on the bus, short photo stops and longer stops which allow you time to explore on your own.
-Around midday we stop for lunch in a small cafe.
-There you can buy some lunch and have a socially distanced blether with your fellow passengers.
+We hope our skye tour is the perfect mix of time on the bus, short photo stops and longer stops which allow you time to explore on your own.
+Our guides commentary is a blend of information, facts and entertaining tales.

 • Kilt Rock (Photo stop)